-Job had seven sons and three daughters.
-His sons and daughters had a close relationship and enjoyed spending time together.
+In the beginning, Job had seven sons and three daughters.
+Job’s daughters had a close relationship with each other and their brothers and enjoyed spending time together.

 The sons would hold feasts in their respective houses and invite their sisters to come eat and drink with them.
 Then, once the feast was over, their father would send for them and consecrate them, offering burnt offerings for each of them.
 For Job wanted to make sure that his children weren’t sinning or cursing God in their hearts.